Skagit Wildlife Area Fir Island Farms Reserve Unit

 Driving Directions From Interstate 5, take Exit 221 (Lake McMurray/Conway) and turn west.
 Drive 0.1 mile.
 Turn right (west) onto Fir Island Road.
 Drive west 3.2 miles.
 Turn left (south) at Washington Department of Fish and Wildlife sign.
 Drive 0.5 mile to parking area.

-Parking/Restroom Information There is a parking area on this Unit and restroom facilities during the winter.
+Parking/Restroom Information There is a parking area on this Unit.

 Other Information This area is closed during hours of darkness.

-The Fir Island Farms/Hayton Snow Goose Reserve attracts tens of thousands of snow geese from October until April.
+The Fir Island Farms Snow Goose Reserve attracts thousands of snow geese from October until April.
 There is a short trail along the dike offering views of Skagit Bay and opportunities for shorebird and waterfowl viewing.
 No hunting is allowed at this site.

-Bald eagles, northern harriers, and red tail hawks are common here throughout the winter.
-An active bald eagle next is located in a tree on the west side of the entrance road.
+Various shorebird, waterfowl, and raptor species to include Bald eagles, northern harriers, red tail hawks are common here throughout the winter.
+An active bald eagle nest is located in a tree on the west side of the entrance road.

 A Discover Pass or WDFW Vehicle Access Pass